-Company MercadoLibre (2020) MercadoLibre relies on a number of local carriers to receive the inventories of third parties and ship orders to customers.
-Fulfillment centres in Axotlan and Tepozotlan, Mexico State, Mexico; Louveira and Cajamar, Sao Paulo State, Brazil; Buenos Aires, Argentina; Cross docking facilities in Cambinas and Villa Guilherme, Sao Paulo State; Sarandi and Mercado Central, Buenos Aires.
-Share of m2: Brazil (63%), Argentina (10%), Mexico (21%), Others (6%) % of volumes through own controlled logistics?
+Company MercadoLibre (2020) MercadoLibre relies on several local carriers to receive the inventories of third parties and ship orders to customers. % Of volumes through own Fulfillment centers in Axotlan and Tepozotlan, Mexico State, Mexico; Louveira and Cajamar, Sao Paulo State, Brazil; Buenos Aires, Argentina; Cross docking facilities in Cambinas and Villa Guilherme, Sao Paulo State; Sarandi and Mercado Central, Buenos Aires.
+Share of m2: Brazil (63%), Argentina (10%), Mexico (21%), Others (6%).
 83% 2020, 80% in 2019.
-It used to be 66.1% in 2018; 56% in 2017 and 48% in 2016.
+It used to be 66.1% in 2018; 56% in 2017 controlled logistics? and 48% in 2016.
 Logistics network open to 3 rd parties?
 No, but intends to maximize the utilization of MercadoEnvios Logistics Spend Unclear, but pay local carriers for shipping costs and then decide how much to pass onto their customers.
-Since 2017, the company has been subsidizing shipping in order to provide free shipping to its customers.
+Since 2017, the company has been subsidizing shipping to provide free shipping to its customers.
 In 2019 free shipping applied to 62% of volume purchased and 50% of units delivered.
 Shipping subsidy: \$262.1m in 2019 (compared to \$424.8m in 2018 and \$181.6 in 2017).
-As of end of 2020, free shipping is offered to buyers in Brazil, Argentina, Mexico, Chile and Colombia.
+As of end of 2020, free shipping is offered to buyers in Brazil, Argentina, Mexico, Chile, and Colombia.
 Shipping subsidies decreased by 38.5% and the company implemented a flat fee charged to customers for transactions below a certain merchandise value by \$90.8m.
 Most of the flat free is generated in Brazil.
-Company does not state whether this actually covers shipping costs so effective subsidy may actually be higher.
+Company does not state whether this covers shipping costs so effective subsidy may be higher.
 Dedicated Airfreight or Aircraft Capacity In 2020, MercadoLibre launched Meli Air with a fleet of dedicated aircraft covering routes across Brazil and Mexico, with the intent of improving delivery times.